Polatucha16/Cucker-Smale-flocking-movies/README.md

 # Cucker-Smale-flocking-movies

-Using ffmpeg script main creates a video of an evolution of the Cucker-Smale flocking model.
+Using ffmpeg script main.ipynb creates a video of an evolution of the Cucker-Smale flocking model.

 To improve: